 Finding my niche in photography PR and marketing

 Finding my niche in photography PR and marketing wasn’t straightforward though.
-I’ll be honest though, I initially had some resistance to the idea of niching down into the photography industry and to exclusively helping professional photographers.
+I’ll be honest, I initially had some resistance to the idea of niching down into the photography industry and to exclusively helping professional photographers.

 I guess I was fearful that by niching down, I would no longer be considered for work outside of the photography industry.